lpryszcz/htseq/README.md

 **DOCS**: http://htseq.readthedocs.io

-HTSeq is a Python library to facilitate processing and analysis of data from high-throughput sequencing (HTS) experiments.
+A Python library to facilitate processing and analysis of data from high-throughput sequencing (HTS) experiments.
 A popular use of ``HTSeq`` is ``htseq-count``, a tool to quantify gene expression in RNA-Seq and similar experiments.